navidrome/website/content/en/docs/installation/docker.md

 This appears to be related to the filesystem translation layer between macOS (APFS) and the Linux filesystem used inside the Docker VM (via VirtioFS / shared file systems).
 Under heavy or frequent disk activity (e.g. SQLite writes or library scanning), some users have reported instability or I/O errors.

-A more reliable alternative on macOS is to use a Docker-managed volume for `/data`
+A more reliable alternative on macOS is to use a Docker-managed volumes.